 Moomins at the theatre exhibition is now open at the Theatre Museum in Helsinki.
 Yesterday at the opening of the exhibition, Theatre Museum’s Director Raija-Liisa Seilo told how Tove Jansson loved the hectic atmosphere of the theatres and the risk there is at the live theatre – you never know what will happen next.

-“Tove didn’t want to be on stage herself but she loved to design the beautiful decors, write manuscripts and be part of the theatre productions”, Sophia says.
+“Tove didn’t want to be on stage herself, but she loved to design the beautiful decors, write manuscripts and be part of the theatre productions”, Sophia says.

 “When Tove had a chance to work at the Swedish Theatre’s production, she learned to love the theatre.
-She experienced the theatre was a fantastic place where you can be anyone what you’ve always dreamed of.
+She experienced the theatre as a fantastic place where you can be anyone what you’ve always dreamed of.
 On stage, everything you can imagine can be real”, Sophia continues.

-The exhibition is open for now and the exhibition is carried out together with Moomin Characters.
+The exhibition is open for now, and the exhibition is carried out together with Moomin Characters.